 Concentration hours allow students to develop a specialization within the program.
-Students typically choose to complete 15 hours from the technical writing concentration, the nonfiction writing concentration, or the editing concentration.
-With permission from the program coordinator, students may mix courses from among the concentrations if the course selection is appropriate to the student’s career goals.
+Students typically choose to complete 15 hours from the technical writing concentration, the nonfiction writing concentration, or the editing and publishing concentration.
+With permission from the program coordinator, students may mix courses from among the concentrations if the course selection is appropriate to their career goals.
 No more than three hours total of independent study or internship credit may be counted toward a student’s concentration hours.

 Core courses introduce students to important areas of theory necessary to the successful completion of the degree.
 Students must complete all nine hours of core courses.
-Substitution courses, independent studies, and transfer hours are not acceptable for PTW core courses.
 The required courses include the following: